-As one of the most universal substances available, it is easy to see how alcohol may be perceived as a fact of life rather than a dangerous drug that has the potential of abuse and addiction.
+As one of the most universal and legal substances available, it is easy to see how alcohol may be perceived as a fact of life rather than a dangerous drug that has the potential of abuse and addiction.
 You may have found yourself wondering “is alcohol a drug?”
 If you or someone you know is struggling to come to a firm decision on whether or not it is, the following goes into detail about the drug that is alcohol.

 On its own, alcohol contributes to over 100 thousand deaths per year.
 This is over five times the amount of all other drugs combined.
 Processed through the liver, alcohol abuse often leads to one of three types of liver problems–alcoholic hepatitis, alcoholic cirrhosis, and fatty liver disease.